MIT-Emerging-Talent/ET6-practice-code-review/collaboration/learning_goals.md

    - Learn to initiate and conduct thorough code reviews.
    - Develop an eye for identifying issues in code and documentation.
    - Practice discussing and resolving code-related challenges with peers.

+### Yevheniia Rudenko

+1. **Mastering Git and GitHub**:
+   - Learn to use Git effectively for version control, including branching, merging, and conflict resolution.
+   - Get comfortable with GitHub’s tools for managing issues, tracking progress with project boards, and collaborating on code.

+2. **Effective Collaboration and Communication**:
+   - Develop strong teamwork skills by contributing to a shared codebase, ensuring clear communication, and collaborating on changes and task delegation.

+3. **Code Quality and Review**:
+   - Improve the ability to review code for functionality, quality, and documentation, while providing constructive feedback to peers.

+4. **Project Management and CI/CD**:
+   - Gain experience using GitHub for project management, including task distribution and progress tracking, while learning about CI/CD processes to maintain code reliability.

+5. **Continuous Learning and Feedback**:
+   - Foster a culture of continuous learning and improvement, encouraging the team to grow both technically and professionally through feedback and collaboration.

 ---